Desktop A-Game

 If a vendor supplies an uninstall PKG, it is usually cleaner to place that PKG in an otherwise empty Fileset and trigger it from an uninstall script, similar to the Microsoft Defender example above.

-Trying to auto-associate a separate uninstall PKG exactly when the original installer is disassociated quickly becomes hard to manage.
+Trying to auto-associate a separate uninstall PKG exactly when the original installer is disassociated can be difficult to control reliably.

 EXE-based uninstallers have the same issue.
 A practical pattern is to upload the uninstall EXE to an empty Fileset and call it from a pre- or post-uninstallation script.